MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

         2. Solution name: **MB500Lab2Sln**

-> We suggest you change from Dark mode to improve readability.
+> If your environment is in Dark mode, we suggest you change it to improve readability.
 Navigate to **Tools > Options > Environment > General**, and select your preferred Color Theme.

 2. Right-click the **DataEntityComputedColumn** project to open the context menu and select **Add** \> **New Item**.